paraspell/xcm-tools/packages/sdk/README.md

 // Retrieve the symbol of the relay chain for a particular node.
 Either "DOT" or "KSM" getRelayChainSymbol(NODE)

-// Retrieve string array of native assets symbols fora  particular node getNativeAssets(NODE)
+// Retrieve string array of native assets symbols for a  particular node getNativeAssets(NODE)

 // Retrieve object array of foreign assets for a particular node.
 Each object has a symbol and an  assetId property